THE SCIENTIFIC STUDY OF FOSSIL LIFE FORMS

 The Grande Prairie region is rich in fossil resources.
 Most of the fossils found in this area come from the Wapiti Formation, a unit of rocks that was deposited between 80 and 69 million years ago, near the end of the Age of Dinosaurs.
-These rocks are the same age as those found in some of the most famous fossil beds of Alberta, like Dinosaur Provincial Park; however, in some cases they contain different animals than those found to the south.
+These rocks are the same age as those found in some of the most famous fossil beds of Alberta, like Dinosaur Provincial Park; however, in some cases, they contain different animals than those found to the south.

 WHAT SHOULD I DO WHEN I FIND A FOSSIL?